RedisLabs/redislabs-docs/content/rs/clusters/monitoring/prometheus-integration.md

     To add preconfigured dashboards:
     1. In the Grafana dashboards menu, select **Manage**.
     1. Click **Import**.
-    1. Upload the dashboard JSON files listed below:
+    1. Upload one or more [Grafana dashboards](#grafana-dashboards-for-redis-enterprise).

 ### Grafana dashboards for Redis Enterprise